MindTheGap-ERC/CarboKitten.jl/docs/src/carbocat-ca.md

 ---

 ## Cellular Automaton
 The paper talks about cycling the order of preference for occupying an empty cell at each iteration.
-This means that the rules change slighly every iteration.
+This means that the rules change slightly every iteration.

 ``` {.julia #cycle-permutation}
 cycle_permutation(n_species::Int) =